harshjaat98/Recovery-CI/README.md

 # 🦊 OrangeFox Recovery CI
-A Free CI to Build OrangeFox Recovery
+A Free CI to Build OrangeFox

 ## How to Use?
 ### - Fork and Build